chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/variables/index.md

-# Understanding Variables in GraFx Studio
+# Variables in GraFx Studio

 In GraFx Studio, we utilize the concept of variables in two distinct contexts to enhance automation and flexibility in document creation.
 This page aims to clarify the differences and uses of "**JavaScript variables**" and "**Template variables**".